imranbarbhuiya/pagination.djs/readme.md

 pagination.setOptions(option);
 ```

-By default embed will show page number and total pages in footer in
+By default embed will show page number and total pages in footer as

 `Pages: pageNumber/totalPages`

-You can change it by setting `this.setFooter` and you can pass `{pageNumber}` and `{totalPages}` which will be replaced with the respective value.
+You can change it by setting `pagination.setFooter("my footer")` and you can pass `{pageNumber}` and `{totalPages}` which will be replaced with the respective value.

 ### Custom reply